How it Triggers

 Personality disorders are a set of psychological illnesses.
-They involve long-term set of thoughts and behaviors that are detrimental and not very flexible.
-It is very hard for the people with personality disorders to change their behavior or become accustomed to different situations.
+They involve a long-term set of thoughts and behaviors that are detrimental and not very flexible.
+It is very hard for people with personality disorders to change their behavior or become accustomed to different situations.
 They may have difficulty keeping work or making healthy relationships with others.
 The behaviors cause grave problems with relationships as well as work.
-People with personality disorders have problem dealing with everyday pressures and problems.
+People with personality disorders have a problem dealing with everyday pressures and problems.
 They frequently have emotional relationships with other people.

 It can be difficult for people to recognize they have a problem or to seek help due to the nature of these personality disorders.
-Treatment is accessible for people with personality disorders, and psychotherapy can assist them to develop insight into their state, handle symptoms and develop healthy relationship others.
-The first step in looking for help is to take an appointment for a doctor or mental health professional to get a mental health assessment.
+Treatment is accessible for people with personality disorders, and psychotherapy can assist them to develop insight into their state, handle symptoms and develop healthy relationships with others.
+The first step in looking for help is to make an appointment with a doctor or mental health professional to get a mental health assessment.
 It is considered that personality disorders may occur due to a multifaceted interaction of unconstructive early life experiences and genetic factors.
 Disturbances to the attachment between parents and toddlers can occur through psychological or physical illness or drug abuse in the parent, or extended separations between parents and infants.
 The absence of positive caregiving in early childhood can have a harmful impact on personality growth.

-Research proposes that personality disorders fall into three groups, according to their emotional essence:
+The research proposes that personality disorders fall into three groups, according to their emotional essence:

-Cluster A: Odd or Eccentric
+Odd or Eccentric

-Cluster B: Dramatic, Erratic or Emotional
+Dramatic, Erratic or Emotional

-Cluster C: Fearful and Anxious
+Fearful and Anxious